 What legal tools can the IRS use to collect payment?

-The IRS can use various tools to collect payment, even if you do not give them the money.
+The IRS can use various tools to collect payment, even if you do not voluntarily pay the debt.
 Some of the more common include:

 - Levy.
 This is a legal seizure of property.
 The IRS will send you a notice and generally provide 30 days before they take the property.

 - Garnishment.
-The IRS can use a wage levy to garnish your wages.
-This means they take money directly from your paycheck.
+The IRS can use a wage levy to garnish your wages, meaning they take money directly from your paycheck.
 Your employer sends a portion of your paycheck directly to the IRS.

 - Lien.
-This is a legal tool that serves to let other creditors know if the asset that is subject to the lien is collected by creditors, the IRS is likely the first in line for payment.
+This is a legal tool that alerts other creditors that if an asset is sold or collected against, the IRS is likely first in line for payment.

-In serious cases, the IRS can use a jeopardy assessment.
+In serious cases, the IRS can also use a jeopardy assessment.

 What is a jeopardy assessment?

-A jeopardy assessment is available when the IRS can establish that they are in danger of loosing the ability to collect on an outstanding tax debt.
-Tax law generally allows taxpayers opportunities to resolve a tax controversy with the IRS before it moves forward with the collection efforts noted above.
-However, in certain cases, the IRS can bypass these requirements and confiscate assets to protect government interests.
+A jeopardy assessment is available when the IRS believes it is in danger of losing the ability to collect on an outstanding tax debt.
+Tax law generally allows taxpayers opportunities to resolve a tax controversy with the IRS before it moves forward with aggressive collection efforts.
+However, in certain situations, the IRS can bypass these requirements and confiscate assets immediately to protect government interests.

-Circumstances that qualify for this type of action often include situations where the government believes the taxpayer plans to flee the country, hide property, or transfer property in an attempt to remove it from the government’s reach.
+Circumstances that may qualify for this type of action include situations where the government believes the taxpayer plans to flee the country, hide property, or transfer assets to put them beyond the IRS’s reach.
+In extreme cases, unresolved tax debt can even affect travel, as discussed in how tax debt may impact international travel.

 How will I know if I am the subject of a jeopardy assessment?

-It is important to note that the government does not need to establish they are in danger of losing the ability to collect before it moves forward with collection.
-They only need to establish that the taxpayer’s actions appear to put collection efforts in danger.
+It is important to note that the government does not need to prove it will lose the ability to collect — only that the taxpayer’s actions appear to put collection efforts at risk.

 How can I protect my interests if the IRS is trying to collect on a tax debt?